andymithamclarke/Pundits-Review-Scraping/README.md

 ## About this repository
 This repository shows the progression of the method used to scrape and process football articles from news sites.
 The directories show the workings involved in each phase of building a solution.
-Phase One represents the first method used and final phase represents the solution eventually integrated into the Pundits Review project.
+Phase One represents the first method used and final solution represents the method eventually integrated into the Pundits Review project.

 __NOTE:__
 > Prediction models have been removed from this repository

 ## Contents

+### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/tree/master/phase_one_bs_requests">Phase One</a>
+Phase One Method: Combination of Beautiful Soup & Requests libraries used inside of notebook
+#### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/blob/master/phase_one_bs_requests/Scraping_to_Sentiment.ipynb">Show me the Notebook</a>

+### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/tree/master/phase_two_scrapy_inside_notebook">Phase Two</a>
+Phase Two Method: Scrapy takes place of beautiful soup & requests inside notebook
+#### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/blob/master/phase_two_scrapy_inside_notebook/Expanding.ipynb">Show me the Notebook</a>

+### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/tree/master/phase_two_scrapy_inside_notebook">Phase Two</a>
+Phase Three Method: More functions incorporated into modules.
+Pipeline takes shape but crawler still called from notebook
-#### <a href="https://github.com/andyclarkemedia/Pundits-Review/tree/master/">TOP LEVEL</a>
+#### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/blob/master/phase_three_pipeline_inside_notebook/matchreportscraper/trigger.ipynb">Show me the Notebook</a>

-Project configuration files alongside 'tasks.py' - used to run scheduled tasks on Heroku
+### <a href="https://github.com/andyclarkemedia/Pundits-Review-Scraping/tree/master/final_solution_scrapy_crawler_pipeline">Final Solution</a>
+Core files used inside Scrapy Spider which was eventually integrated into project